Leuthard I of Paris

-Leuthard I of Paris (died before 28 December 815) was count of Paris and Fézensac.
+Leuthard I of Paris (died c.
+813) was count of Paris and Fézensac.

 He was the son of Gerard I of Paris and Rotrude.
 His brothers were the counts Stephen of Paris and Beggo of Paris.

-Around 781, Leuthard was sent by Charlemagne to the duchy of Aquitaine where he stayed in the circle of Louis the Pious, king of Aquitaine (781-814) and emperor of the West (814-840).
+Around 781, Leuthard was sent by Charlemagne to the duchy of Aquitaine where he stayed in the circle of Louis the Pious, king of Aquitaine (781–814) and emperor of the West (814–840).

-Leuthard married Grimhilda (also known as Grimeut d'Alsace) with whom he had the following children:
+Leuthard married Chrimhilda, with whom he had the following children: